4 Essential Tips to Properly Care for Your Glasses

 A cleaning cloth

-It’s not just good for cleaning them when they’re dirty.
-A cleaning cloth is also useful for wrapping the lenses up when they’re in their case.
+It’s not just good for cleaning your classes when they’re dirty, a cleaning cloth is also useful for wrapping the lenses up when they’re in their case.

 More tips for taking care of your glasses

-Besides cleaning and transporting them properly, here are some more tips to help you take care of your glasses (whether they’re prescription or sunglasses):
+Besides cleaning and transporting them properly, here are some more tips to help to care for your glasses (whether they’re prescription or sunglasses):

 - Don’t leave them face down on your desk or nightstand.